UTD The University of Texas at Dallas

 “I think all of us are in this club because we wanted something that was fun, but something that was also meaningful and feels like if we continue along this trajectory, we could really help the world in some way,” Chundu said.

-Project development involves researching and planning the implementation of an offshore hybrid wind farm.
-Student teams selected one of the Great Lakes regions, and UT Dallas chose an area on Lake Michigan to plan a hydrogen hybrid wind farm where hydrogen is produced based on the offshore wind farm electricity production.
+Project development involved researching and planning the implementation of an offshore hybrid wind farm.
+Student teams selected one of the Great Lakes regions, and UT Dallas chose an area on Lake Michigan to plan a hydrogen hybrid wind farm where hydrogen is generated from the offshore wind farm’s electricity production.

 The connection creation component of CWC incorporates community outreach.
 In this case, UT Dallas participants visited Guyer High School in the Dallas-Fort Worth area to create a renewable energy-centered curriculum for an AP Environmental Science class.

-For the 5-week-long collaborative project focusing on cross-technology, the team helped students create a clean city design based on multiple forms of clean energy, emphasizing the benefits of wind energy in particular.
+For the five-week-long collaborative project focusing on cross-technology, the team helped students create a clean city design based on multiple forms of clean energy, that emphasized the benefits of wind energy in particular.

 Rahman at a diaternity

-Comet Wind students Jose (Joey) Vanegas (left) and Robin Reeves (right) take their wind turbine prototype to its debut at the 2024 American CLEANPOWER Conference.
+Comet Wind team members Jose (Joey) Vanegas (left) and Robin Reeves (right) take their wind turbine prototype to its debut at the 2024 CLEANPOWER Conference and Exhibition.

 DESIGNING THE BEST TURBINE

-The turbine design component of the CWC is perhaps best-known, and it requirescollaboration primarily between mechanical and electrical engineering specialists.
-Due to the multiple functions of wind turbines, the team has lead designers designated to specific components.
+The turbine design component of the CWC is perhaps its best-known, and it requires collaboration primarily between mechanical and electrical engineering specialists.
+Due to the multiple functions of wind turbines, the team has lead designers designated to create specific components.

 Mechanical aspects of the wind turbine include aerodynamics, manufacturing, kinematics and the turbine’s foundation.
-Aerodynamics includes designing the blades and nacelle, which is a streamlined outer covering that houses the wind turbine’s components.
+Aerodynamics involves designing the blades and nacelle, a streamlined outer covering that houses the wind turbine’s components.

-The foundations component of the turbine competition includes building the turbine’s underwater structures and installations.
+The foundation component of the turbine competition includes building the turbine’s underwater structures and installations.
 Typically, an offshore wind turbine is designed to drill down into the seabed (sand or surface under a body of water), and it needs to remain securely attached in place.
-From testing, the team aims to improve the stability of the foundation each year.
+From testing, the team aims to improve the foundation’s stability each year.

 Electrical engineers also contribute to two important areas — turbine-side electronics and load-side electronics.

 Turbine-side electronics focuses on pitch control.
-Specifically, team members design a way to rectify 3-phase AC current to deliver a steady DC current, because fluctuations will cause problems with function.
-The group members code microcontrollers and use PSPICE and PSIM simulations.
+Specifically, team members design a way to rectify three-phase AC current to deliver a steady DC current, because fluctuations will cause problems with function.
+The group members code microcontrollers and use PSpice, a form of design analysis, and PSIM simulations.
 Due to the high-pressure competition environment, the team decided to use a printed circuit board (PCB) design this year, which provided additional control and predictability.

 Load-side electronics focuses on power control.
-The team attempted to use a buck boost converter, a versatile DC-to-DC converter, but ultimately changed plans to have more control during the competition.
-They used a variable resistor bank, power-specific resistors and tested to ensure the wind turbine can stop safely, which is an industry standard.
+The team attempted to use a buck-boost converter, a versatile DC-to-DC converter, but ultimately changed plans to have more control during the competition.
+They used a variable resistor bank and power-specific resistors and tested to ensure the wind turbine can stop safely, which is an industry standard.

-The team tested the wind turbine in the Jonsson School’s fluid mechanics lab, as well as BLAST, the University’s professional grade wind tunnel that can simulate a broad range of wind and atmospheric conditions that could affect the wind turbines’ performance.
+The team tested the wind turbine in the Jonsson School’s Fluid Mechanics Laboratory, as well as in BLAST, the University’s professional-grade wind tunnel that can simulate a broad range of wind and atmospheric conditions that could affect the wind turbine’s performance.
 Ultimately, they gained a sense of confidence through working together over many months to work through difficult problems, Chundu said.

 CHANGES IN THE WIND